primitivefinance/mythic/ui/README.md

 ## Structure
 Files and directories:
 - lib.rs - Exposes the `run` function to start running an application.
+- sdk/ - Abstractions over arbiter + contracts that are used by iced, does not use iced.
-- app/ - All iced `Application`s.
-Yes, we can have multiple applications.
+Applications, yes, we can have multiple applications.
 Check the [example app](./src/app/example.rs).
-- components/ - All the iced `Element`s/`Component`s that are responsible for individual state and behaviors.
-- sdk/ - Abstractions over arbiter + contracts that are used by iced, does not use iced.
+- example/ - The example application including its `Screen`s and `Component`s.
+- analyzer/ - The analyzer application including its `Screen`s and `Component`s.

 ## How to make a screen